A universal compression theory for lottery ticket hypothesis and neural scaling laws: Universal Compression Theorem

 Theorem~\ref{thm:moment} shows that compressing points in a small diameter enables a tight control on the error.
 By a sphere packing argument (see Lemma~\ref{lemma:pack_many_pts}), if we put a lot ($d$) of objects in a finite region, then we can always find a subset of diameter $O((N/d)^{1/m})$ containing $N$ objects.
 This gives rise to a general strategy of compression in Algorithm~\ref{alg:general}, and any concrete algorithm that fits in this strategy is guaranteed to have vanishing compression error.

 In terms of a practical compression algorithm, we first remark that Step 2 (moment matching) can be realized by Algorithm~\ref{alg:reduce} in Appendix~\ref{app:algorithm}, although several other moment-matching algorithms exist, especially in the case of peeling many points in one cluster \citep{piazzon2017caratheodory}.
 The most time-consuming part in Algorithm~\ref{alg:reduce} is finding null vectors, so we estimate its time complexity as $d N_{m,k}^2$, which tells us that matching higher moments takes a much longer time.
-For clustering, ideally in each iteration one wants to greedily find the $(N_{m,k}+1)$-subset with the smallest diameter, but the $k$-nearest neighbors problem is known to be NP-hard in general.
+For clustering, ideally in each iteration one wants to greedily find the $(N_{m,k}+1)$-subset with the smallest diameter, but the $k$-nearest neighbor problem is known to be NP hard in general.
 For clarity, in Theorem~\ref{thm:compression_errorbound} of this section, we prove error bounds associated with the greedy strategy, indicating that a compression map satisfying our asserted error bounds universally exists.
-However, we perform numerical experiments using $k$-means clustering (see Appendix \ref{app:algorithm}), which is much faster in practice.
+However, we perform numerical experiments using $k$-means clustering (see Appendix \ref{app:algorithm}), which works sufficiently well and is much faster.

 The following theorem shows that with sufficiently large $k$ (compared to $m$, but still much smaller than $d$), one can compress the number of active objects to any power of $d$ with vanishing error.